ofrogon/cleanBowerInstaller/README.md

 * Add option `verbose` to display/return more information from the tool execution.
 * A lot of bug fixes.
 * Change most of the method to be asynchronous.
-* Change how the API and the CLI mode were using each other.
+* Now, the CLI commands call the API ones.
+* Add some test for the default tool actions.

 ## Incoming
-* Option to set a default action, for example, you will be able to always specify the execution of bower update or install when executing the module (Target version: 0.0.7)
 * Option to remove the bower folder after use.
-(Target version: 0.0.8)
+(Target version: 0.0.8).
-* Add test in the lib (Target version: 0.1.0)
+* Add test for the tool (Target version: 0.1.0).
-* Write the Wiki (Target version: 0.1.0)
+* Write the Wiki (Target version: 0.1.0).